 - Web development, on the other hand, is the process of creating the functionality of a website, including coding and programming.
 The work of the web developer is important because it determines how your website will function and what features it will have.

 A freelancer web designer is someone who contracts out their services for a specific project.
 A freelancer is often more specialized in a particular area of design (e.g. user interface design, front-end development, etc.), while agencies typically offer a wider range of services.

 Also, freelancers typically work on a project-by-project basis, whereas a website agency in London has a team of employees who work on web design projects full-time.

 Advantages of freelance web designer

-These are the advantages of working with a freelancer
+These are the advantages of working with a freelance web developer:

 - Cost: Many freelancers typically charge a lower hourly rate than agencies as there are no costs like office rent.

 - Flexibility: Freelancers can often work on your project around your schedule.